C2SM/extpar/.github/PULL_REQUEST_TEMPLATE.md

 ### Checklist

-- [ ] Provide a detailed description of your changes.
+- [ ] Provide a detailed description of your changes in the "Description" section above.
 - [ ] If you implemented a new feature:
   - [ ] Document it in the correct Markdown file(s) under the [`docs/`](https://github.com/C2SM/extpar/tree/master/docs) directory.
   - [ ] [Add a new test](https://c2sm.github.io/extpar/testing/#add-a-new-test) or make sure your changes are already tested.